Pure Tissue Doctors Search Feedback

 Adding my anecdotal experience.

 Amazing surgeon and incredibly kind human being.
 Took the time to call me many times before and after my operation.
 He repaired the hernia I had on my left side and did a fantastic job.
 Three months post-operation, I am back in the gym squatting 300+ lbs.
 If you’re willing to travel to California, he’s your guy.

-- This reply was modified 1 week, 3 days ago by deeoeraclea.
+- This reply was modified 5 months ago by JamesDoncaster.
 Reason: formatting

 - You must be logged in to reply to this topic.